feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The conversation involved a user asking if polar bears are dangerous to humans, and the assistant re...
+#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the assistant responded that they are ind...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The conversation involved a user asking if polar bears are dangerous to humans, and the assistant responded that polar bears can indeed be dangerous because they are powerful predators that may attack when threatened or hungry."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the assistant responded that they are indeed dangerous because they are powerful predators capable of attacking if threatened or hungry."
 ```

 This method summarises all previous conversations into a paragraph and